IOC President Bach wins unopposed second term to 2025

 A German lawyer who won a gold medal in fencing at the 1976 Montreal Olympics, Bach has been an IOC member since 1991.

-After taking over in 2013 he introduced a string of reforms a year later designed to reduce the cost and size of the Olympics, as potential host cities were scared away by the financial implications linked to the Games.
+After becoming IOC President in 2013 he introduced a string of reforms a year later designed to reduce the cost and size of the Olympics, as potential host cities were scared away by the financial implications linked to the Games.

+“In my second term I will follow the same style of consultation,” Bach told a news conference.

+“I want to be a president for all the IOC members and all the stakeholders.
+Listening, consulting, taking into consideration and then coming to decisions that we think are the best for the future of the Olympic movement.”

+“The overall challenge will be to make the Olympic movement fit for the post-coronavirus world,” he said.

-Bach also had to navigate through the fallout of a 2014 Sochi Olympics doping scandal that eventually led to consecutive Olympic bans of Russia, and a troubled 2016 Rio de Janeiro that was marred by financial and political problems - and several corruption investigations.
+Bach also had to navigate through the fallout of the 2014 Sochi Olympics doping scandal that led to consecutive Olympic bans on Russia, and a troubled 2016 Rio de Janeiro Games marred by financial and political problems - and several corruption investigations.

 The 67-year-old has also faced the postponement of the 2020 Tokyo Olympics for a year due to the COVID-19 pandemic - the first Games to be delayed in peacetime.

-Bach has ruled the IOC virtually unopposed, with the vast majority of decisions in his eight years so far receiving unanimous support from its members, who currently number just over 100.
+Bach has ruled the IOC virtually unopposed, with the vast majority of decisions in his eight years receiving unanimous support from its members, who currently number just over 100.

 Our Standards: The Thomson Reuters Trust Principles.